deepanshuDPS/Jenkins-Android-CI-CD/README.md

          ./gradlew assembleDebug
       ```

+   ### For release build (also used when you want to deploy using Jenkins to Play Store)

+      ```
+         chmod +x gradlew
+         ./gradlew clean
+         ./gradlew assembleRelease
+      ```

 ![alt_text](https://github.com/deepanshuDPS/Jenkins-Android-CI-CD/blob/main/ad_build.png?raw=true)

    -  Post Actions  - Choose Archive the artifacts and enter save location for workspace : **/*.apk  and Save.

+   ### For release build (also used when you want to deploy using Jenkins to Play Store)

+   -  Post Actions - Choose Archive the artifacts and enter save loaction for worksapce: build/app/outputs/apk/release/**.apk and Save.

 ![alt_text](https://github.com/deepanshuDPS/Jenkins-Android-CI-CD/blob/main/ad_post_actions.png?raw=true)

    -  Build Job  - Now click Build Job in your project, build starts in seconds and you can see logs on clicking jobs in progess